MPDataSolutions/MPDataSolutions.github.io/index.md

 ## Why Choose Us

 ✅ Over 8 years of experience delivering data solutions for businesses of all sizes
-✅ Deep expertise in Python, SQL, Azure Data Factory, and modern data platforms
+✅ Deep expertise in Python, SQL and all popular modern data platforms
 ✅ Flexible, freelance partnership tailored to your goals

 ---